 Studies show that women with fibromyalgia typically experience moreTrusted Source generalized pain, distress, and other associated symptoms, than men.

 In this article, we explore the different ways that men and women may experience fibromyalgia.
 We also describe common causes and treatments.

-The hallmark of fibromyalgia is chronic, widespread pain that cannot be explained by other issues, such as a muscle injury, a herniated disc, arthritis, or an autoimmune disorder.
+The hallmark of fibromyalgia is chronic, widespread pain that occurs independently of injury, arthritis, or other disorders.

-Everyone with fibromyalgia may experience one or more of the following symptoms:
+People with fibromyalgia may experience one or more of the following symptomsTrusted Source:

-- persistent pain in several areas of the body, such as the hips, thighs, neck, and back
+- persistent pain in several areas of the body

 - dry eyes